zilbers/analytics-challenge-boilerplate/README.md

     3. `npm i`
     3. `npm start` in `/client`. this can take a while
 - after installing all dependencies, you can also use `npm run dev` in in either folder to run both concurrently.

+- note: do not delete the root folder's package.json, it is necessary.

 ### other useful commands:
 - /server